We are often asked why we didn’t include specific “anti-aging” ingredients in NOVOS’ longevity formulations.

 4. Resveratrol (vs. Pterostilbene)

 Resveratrol is not short of controversy and has certainly not lived up to longevity expectations, especially in humans.
 Early studies showed that resveratrol (made famous by researchers like Dr. David Sinclair for its presence in grape skin and red wine) can extend lifespan in various animals (R,R,R,R).
 However, recent or better-conducted studies have shown that resveratrol doesn’t extend lifespan (R,R), nor does it have favorable effects in humans.

 One reason for this could be that resveratrol is broken down very quickly in the body.
 Resveratrol’s half-life is only 14 minutes, meaning that after 14 minutes, already half of the resveratrol is eliminated by the body; at an hour, more than 90% of resveratrol has been broken down.

-On the other hand, a similar molecule to resveratrol, also in the stilbene family of natural compounds is pterostilbene (highly present in blueberries), on the other hand, can circulate in the body for much longer – as long as 105 minutes (versus 14 minutes for resveratrol), according to experiments in multiple animal species.
+On the other hand, a similar molecule to resveratrol, also in the stilbene family of natural compounds is pterostilbene (highly present in blueberries), which can circulate in the body for much longer – as long as 105 minutes (versus 14 minutes for resveratrol), according to experiments in multiple animal species.
 This is because pterostilbene contains only one hydroxyl group, compared to the three hydroxyl groups of resveratrol.
 Hydroxyl groups make it much easier for the body to get rid of a molecule.

 Learn more about pterostilbene here.